 3. WannaCry ransomware attack

 The WannaCry ransomware attack in May 2017 targeted computers with Microsoft Windows OS.
 The attack encrypted data and demanded payments in the Bitcoin cryptocurrency.

 These types of ransomware attacks cause a lot of data loss and leakage that can cause harm to any level.
 The data analyst should know the tactics that can help their data center to protect their essential data.

 The following solutions are suggested by most of the leading agencies

-If you back up, verify and maintain offline copies of your personal and application data, ransomware scams will have limited impact on you.
-If you are targeted, instead of worrying about paying a ransom to get your data back, you can simply have your system wiped clean and then reload your files.
+If you back up, verify and maintain offline copies of your personal and application data, ransomware scams will have a limited impact on you.
+If you are targeted, instead of worrying about paying a ransom to get your data back, you can have your system wiped clean and then reload your files.

-Cloud Codes End Vault 1 allows the enterprise to quickly roll-out backup of their endpoints (laptop/desktop) within their enterprise with no dependencies of hardware or software.
-Critical data is backed up on cloud thus adding one more layer of security as data is not within the enterprise network thus impact of attack will not spread to backup storage.
-Device level, as well as file-level restoration, is available.
-CloudCodes Vault1 will be the right step towards preparedness against ransomware.
+CloudCodes for Business allows the enterprise to quickly roll-out backup of their endpoints (laptop/desktop) within their enterprise with no dependencies of hardware or software.
+Critical data is backed up on the cloud, thus adding one more layer of security as data is not within the enterprise network; thus impact of attack will not spread to backup storage.
+The device level, as well as file-level restoration, is available.
+CloudCodes CFB will be the right step towards preparedness against ransomware.